top of page

 Frequently asked questions

-The Alexander Technique focuses on teaching individuals how to move with greater freedom and efficiency, undo unwanted postural habits and address patterns of tension.
-The Technique can you improve body awareness, reduce pain, enhance your balance and coordination, and promote better posture.
-Whether you're dealing with chronic pain, looking to improve your performance in running, musical performance, or other physical activities, or simply wanting to enhance your overall well-being, the Alexander Technique offers a holistic approach to achieving those goals.
+The Alexander Technique teaches you to move with greater freedom and efficiency, undo unwanted postural habits and address patterns of tension.
+It can improve your body awareness, reduce pain, enhance your balance and coordination, and promote better posture.
+Whether you're dealing with chronic pain, aiming to improve your performance in running, music or other activities, or simply wanting to enhance your overall well-being, the Alexander Technique offers a holistic way to achieve your goals.

 A: The session generally begins with a discussion of your specific needs, goals and any physical concerns you may have.
 This is followed by a series of gentle, guided movements and hands-on adjustments designed to help you become more aware of your body mechanics and postural habits.
 The teacher will use their hands to gently guide you into positions that reveal habitual patterns of tension and teach you how to release them.
 By the end of the lesson, you should have a better understanding of how to move more efficiently and with less strain.

-By teaching you how to move more efficiently and with greater freedom, the Alexander Technique helps you to develop better posture, balance, and coordination.
-Specifically for runners, it can lead to improved breathing, reduced muscle tension, and a more balanced body alignment.
-My RunSMART lessons in Tonbridge and London focus on helping you become more aware of your body's movements, which can lead to a smoother and more sustainable running technique.
-It is a holistic approach that not only enhances physical performance but also promotes overall well-being.
+The Alexander Technique teaches you to move more efficiently and with greater freedom, improving your posture, balance, and coordination.
+For runners, this means better breathing, reduced muscle tension, and a more balanced body alignment.
+My RunSMART lessons in Tonbridge and London help you become more aware of your movements, leading to a smoother and more sustainable running technique.
+This holistic approach enhances physical performance and promotes overall well-being.

 Absolutely not!
 Since 2015, I have worked with numerous runners of all abilities, from sub-2.30 marathoners to complete beginners who have never run before.
 The principles I employ from the Alexander Technique and traditional running coaching are equally applicable to everybody, no matter your experience or fitness level.